ianrossi/chef-user-access/README.md

 - group (found at https://github.com/bbg-cookbooks/chef-group.git)
 - sudo (from Opscode)

 Requires the following node attributes to be set (see Usage section).
-If they are not set, then Chef will take no action, but it will not fail.
+If they are not set, Chef will take no action, and it will not fail.

 - node[:users]
 - node[:sudoers]